 Like everyone we have had to make some changes to how we work.

-It is impossible for our staff to socially-distance from each other at all times while looking after your pets.
-This means we have to do everything we can to protect our staff and you from the increased infection risk this brings.
-For this reason, we continue to ask clients not to enter the hospital.
-We appreciate your ongoing understanding with this “no-contact” policy:
+It is impossible for our staff to socially-distance from each other at all times.
+We must do everything we can to protect our staff and clients from the increased infection risk this brings.
+For this reason all our staff wear full PPE and we continue to ask clients not to enter the hospital.

 - If you have had symptoms of cough or fever in the past 7 days, or anyone in your household has had these symptoms in the past 14 days, please do not attend the practice.
 Instead, please make arrangements for a friend, family-member or neighbour who does not live with you to bring you animal in.

 - When you arrive for your appointment phone reception to let them know you’re here.